Delivering progress: 100 top achievements of the SNP in government

 Edinburgh skyline with Holyrood park

 1. Free Tuition.
 We believe in education based on the ability to learn, not the ability to pay.
-While students in England face tuition fees up to £27,750, Scottish students receive university tuition for free, and always will under the SNP.
+While students in England now face tuition fees up to £28,605 under Labour, Scottish students receive university tuition for free, and always will with the SNP.

 2. Record high health funding.
-We’ve invested over £19 billion in our health and care portfolio, with resource funding up by over 60% under the SNP.
+We’ve invested over £19.5 billion in our health service, with frontline spending more than doubling with the SNP.
+That’s nearly £3,500 per person in Scotland.

 3. Care For All.
 We extended free personal and nursing care to everyone who needs it, regardless of age.